Gobot1234/steam-ext-csgo/README.md

 # steam.ext.csgo

+# NOTE: This library is now included in steam.py V1 and is no longer updated here

 An extension to interact with the CS-GO Game Coordinator for [steam.py](https://github.com/Gobot1234/steam.py). `csgo.Client` and `csgo.Bot` are `steam.Client` and `commands.Bot` subclasses respectively, so whatever you can do with `steam`/`ext.commands` you can do with `ext.csgo`.